 The Complete Book of Herbs, by Lesley Bremness, is full of really useful graphics, growing information, recipes and crafts.
 This was actually my first herb book and I still reach for it before all my others.
 It’s cozy and visually appealing.

-The best part about it is the herbal profiles included – a picture of each seed, leaf, flower, root and stem.
+- The best part about it is the herbal profiles included – a picture of each seed, leaf, flower, root and stem.
 Be sure to look for it used because you can find it for pretty cheaply.

 The Backyard Herbal Apothecary, by Devon Young, is a newer book but has become one of my favorites.
 This book is ALL about herbal education.
 There’s a heavy emphasis on learning to forage native herbs in various habitats, though there are plenty of plant profiles on those you could grow in the garden.

-The information is clearly presented and outlined.
+- The information is clearly presented and outlined.
 It would be simple to write a report on each herb, if you needed a quick assignment completed.

-Herbal Book Group for Kids
+Find or Form an Herbal Group for Kids

 Join or being a group of herbal moms and dads in your local area for herbal education – learning is more fun with friends!
 You’ll learn so much by learning and teaching in small, intimate groups.